KDE/kuserfeedback/README.md

 To use this framework in your application, on a high level you have to do the following steps inside your program:
-* Create an instance of KUserFeedback::Provider for the entire lifetime of your application, and configure it as described in its documetation.
+* Create an instance of KUserFeedback::Provider for the entire lifetime of your application, and configure it as described in its documentation.
 * Add one or more data sources to the provider, choosing from the standard built-in ones, or by adding custom ones deriving from KUserFeedback::AbstractDataSource.
 * Add a way to notify your users about surveys, and to encourage them to contriubute